Grave of Ohio boy exhumed to look for signs of bullying

 A Cincinnati Police officer said it appears another student knocked him out, but the district said the boy told a school nurse he fainted.

-The superintendent at the time of the boy's death, who is now retired, said she believes there is no connection established betwene the alleged assault and Taye's suicide.
+The superintendent at the time of the boy's death, who is now retired, said she believes there is no connection established between the alleged assault and Taye's suicide.